 Household definition - A 'private household' means "a person living alone or a group of people who live together in the same private dwelling and share expenditures, including the joint provision of the essentials of living.

 Calculated figures provided by source.

-For further information please see eurostat Income and living conditions Data follows the UN specification for this indicator.
+For further information please see eurostat Income and living conditions This indicator is being used as an approximation of the UN SDG Indicator.
+Where possible, we will work to identify or develop UK data to meet the global indicator specification.
 This indicator has been identified in collaboration with topic experts.